0

 Secondly, COSWAP’s Landscape Resilience Investment funding makes targeted investments in strategic focus areas through landscape scale fuels mitigation projects.

-Workforce Development Grant
+Workforce Development Grant- Now Open

 The COSWAP Workforce Development Grant makes two types of awards.
 Crew time awards are granted to applicants for wildfire mitigation projects that protect life, property and infrastructure.
 The Department of Corrections’ State Wildland Inmate Fire Team (SWIFT) crews or Colorado Youth Corps Association (CYCA) accredited conservation corps crews are paid by COSWAP directly to reduce administrative burden on the grantee.
 Grantees who wish to work with an independent conservation corps can request a cash grant to hire the corps directly.
 These crews are foremost focused on workforce development, and the objective of these partnerships is to develop the pipeline of individuals entering Colorado’s mitigation and forestry workforce.
 An added benefit is that mitigation work is completed for grantees.
 Managing mitigation projects can incur additional costs including project management, equipment rentals, and crew support, so applicants may also request funds to cover these expenses.